 Brock University’s Lifespan Development Research Institute is searching for local parents to help with upcoming research initiatives.

-The Lifespan Institute is recruiting for a Parent Advisory Committee (PAC), which will be made up of Niagara parents who would like to provide input on relevant research and knowledge mobilization work.
+The Lifespan Institute is recruiting for a Parent Advisory Committee, which will be made up of Niagara parents who would like to provide input on relevant research and knowledge mobilization work.
 This research will be focused on parents, families, children, youth and the local community.

 “The Lifespan Institute has always had deep roots in the community — in Niagara and beyond,” said Teena Willoughby, Director of the Lifespan Institute.
 “Engagement committees like this one help to create the space and opportunity for Brock researchers to better connect with the groups and community members that their research involves — gaining input and insights that are critically important to ensuring that our work is relevant and informed.”

-Notably, the PAC will operate similarly to Lifespan’s Youth Engagement Committee, which is made up of local youth aged 14 to 24, and the Senior Advisory Committee, which consists of adult Niagara community members who are 60 years of age or older.
+Notably, the Parent Advisory Committee will operate similarly to Lifespan’s Youth Engagement Committee, which is made up of local youth aged 14 to 24, and the Senior Advisory Committee, which consists of adult Niagara community members who are 60 years of age or older.

-Through these committees, and with the addition of the PAC, the Lifespan Institute creates an opportunity for the community to directly inform research in the Niagara region and facilitates a space for community members of all ages to have their voices heard.
+Through these committees, and with the addition of the Parent Advisory Committee, the Lifespan Institute creates an opportunity for the community to directly inform research in the Niagara region and facilitates a space for community members of all ages to have their voices heard.

-“The PAC will be extremely informative for researchers studying families in Niagara,” said Angela Evans, Associate Professor of Psychology and Lifespan Institute member.
+“The advisory committee will be extremely informative for researchers studying families in Niagara,” said Angela Evans, Associate Professor of Psychology and Lifespan Institute member.
 “Parents’ insights and experiences will help inform the questions researchers ask, how we connect with families in Niagara and how we share our findings.

-The Lifespan Institute PAC is looking for members who:
+The Lifespan Institute Parent Advisory Committee is looking for members who:

 - Are parents of children or youth.